 Quick, focus, positioning, calibration and code setting of the imager can be accomplished using the X-PRESS button and LEDs on top of the reader without the necessity of a PC.
-This can also be performed through DL.CODE which includes visual feedback from the reader.

-DL.CODE provides a Calibration Tool to verify the exact positioning of the reader and to maximize its reading performance.
+The previous functions can also be performed through DL.CODE which includes visual feedback from the reader.
+This allows verification of the exact positioning of the reader and to maximize its reading performance.